serendipity-zk/starter-hugo-academic/content/authors/admin/_index.md

 first_name: Kan
 email: kanzhu@umich.edu
 ---
-I am a senior undergraduate student majoring in Computer Engineering at the University of Michigan. {{% staticref "uploads/KanZhuResumev2.docx" "newtab" %}}Download my CV{{% /staticref %}}
+I am a senior undergraduate student majoring in Computer Engineering at the University of Michigan.
 <!-- My research interests are data center application optimizations and microarchitecture optimizations.
 I am also interested in Accelerators, Compliers and Operating Systems. -->